scottyphillips/pychonet/README.md

 raw connectivity to any compatible device but it is up to the developer to create useful classes.
 Any ECHONETlite class additions to the library are welcome.

-Version 2.0.0 of this libray was rebuilt to use asyncio for better compatability with home assistant.
+Version 2.0.0 of this library was rebuilt to use asyncio for better compatability with home assistant.

 It is designed to work with Python 3.9.5+